Frequently asked questions

 Do you do assignment work or mostly personal projects?

-Up to date, I have only done one very big commercial assignment in 2015 and a smaller one for for Vanity Fair in 2012.
+Up to date, I have only done two commercial assignments.
+The latest was for Panasonic and I wrote all about it HERE.
 I haven't had to look for these kinds of assignments, but, I have enjoyed them a lot, so, if you've got a project in mind, I am definitely open.

 Most of my projects have been self-funded.
 I believe in going out there and creating the work that I am passionate and excited about.
 If I wait for someone to send me on an assignment to do that, I might never end up doing it.